wdreames/facebook_misinformation_detector/README.md

 William Reames

+This project is still a work in progress.
 Notes about current developments can be found in the [notes.md](notes.md) file.